Total Compensation Review

-All UA employees will receive a letter that provides their market salary comparison and findings of the benefits review.
+All UA employees have received a letter that provides their market salary comparison and findings of the benefits review.
 The pay equity review is still in progress.

-Click HERE for the latest project update, executive summary, watch the video and review the FAQs below or visit individual project pages for more information:
+Click HERE for the executive summary.
+Watch the video and review the FAQs below or visit individual project pages for more information:

 ADDITIONAL RESOURCES FOR SUPERVISORS: